philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ## Testing Complex Cloud Applications and Applying Test Cases

-When testing complex applications, especially cloud applications, they typically involve countless data flows.
+When testing complex applications, especially cloud applications, they typically involve many data flows.
-For some of these, the application may be considered as server, while being a client in others.
+An application or component may be considered as a server for some of these, while being a client in others.
 Therefore, test cases need to cover each data flow in all relevant scenarios.

 As functional and integration tests are often defined as end-to-end test cases, they often involve several components, e.g., micro-services, load-balancers, application gateways, logging, authentication, and authorization services, which use IP-based protocols between the components.
-Therefore, an end-to-end test case breaks down to a series of flows between components, and for each of these flows, we need to determine whether we need to apply the connectivity scenarios from {{scn_combinations}} to it, of whether the connectivity scenarios are only controlled by the deployment of the application.
+Therefore, an end-to-end test case breaks down to a series of flows between components, and for each of these flows, we need to determine whether we need to apply the connectivity scenarios from {{scn_combinations}} to it, or whether the connectivity scenarios are only controlled by the deployment of the application.

 For external flows, i.e., flows outside the developers' control, usually all base scenarios from {{scenarios}} need to be accounted for.
 If one side of the flow is under administrative control, the number of scenario combinations can still be limited:
 For example, a cloud software provider choosing to deploy Dual-Stack endpoints can skip all non-Dual-Stack cases on the respective side of the communication.
 For internal flows, the relevant scenarios only depend on the applications' architecture, and only scenarios planned in the deployment need to be considered.
 From a networking perspective, flows between components are typically independent.
 There is no need to run the Cartesian product of scenarios x communications as long as all relevant scenarios for a given flow are tested.

 In addition to the data flows, an implementation may include metadata about the data flow when communicating with backend systems, e.g., for logging or authorization purposes.
 While the flows towards these backend systems themselves may be safe to ignore as outlined above,